Skip to main content

 Depending on the required features, the SDK requires access keys for the maps, search, and navigation APIs.
 Available features depend on the SDK version: Full or Map.

 When you use a key, only access to used APIs is paid based on the number of sent requests (and, in some cases, responses).
-You can check the statistics of API request distribution in the Platform Manager.
+You can work with keys in the Platform Manager.

 Map (for Full and Map)